 If you want to play up the warmth in your wood trim, go for a warm paint color that brings out the reds and oranges in the wood.
 We love Valspar's Du Jour (7002-6) because it's a creamy off-white with soft orange undertones that pairs beautifully with a variety of wood finishes.

 Completely test a warm white paint color in the room before painting.
 A neutral with too much yellow or orange undertone for your room will make dark wood trim look dingy.

 A neutral green is a lovely choice for a home with wood trim because it feels earthy and woodsy, and plays up the look of organic wood.
 The Spruce Best Home's Quiet Green (SPR-09) is a muted, soft green that works best with lighter or medium natural wood trim.
 Use this darker green for an accent wall when your room has dark trim.

 While many of the best colors to pair with medium to dark wood trim are whites or neutrals, that doesn't mean you can't add in a color, too.
 Benjamin Moore's Iceberg (2122-50) is a crisp light blue that adds a punch of color to your living space or hallways without darkening the space.
 This is another color that works beautifully with white should you ever want to lighten your trim.Continue to 9 of 10 below.

 09 of 10

 10 of 10

-Think wood trim means you can't paint with a dark color?
-Think again.
-Sherwin-Williams' Inkwell is a rich black with just enough blue in it to look almost navy in the right space.
-It feels incredibly cozy and moody when paired with a rich wood trim.
+Do you think wood trim means you can't paint with a dark color?
+Sherwin-Williams' Inkwell (SW 6992) dispels the myth.
+This rich black has just enough blue in it to look almost navy in the right space.
+It feels incredibly cozy, moody, and undeniably elegant and classic when paired with rich, dark wood trim.